jelinski-lab-pedology/M068-shredded-cardboard-mulch/README.md

+#Important note for SCM
+The e-book files for this project is currently stored in 03-support files - logs.
+This is somewhat of a temporary spot - feel free to move.
+As of 22FEB2024, Nic and Nora had not decided on a place that e-books would live.

 # MXXX-project-template
 This is a standardized repo template for jelinski lab new project repos which follows our lab-specific open science guide procedures [insert link here to guide].